This weekend at the Fantasia Film Festival | Cult MTL

 Like an Amblin movie, Block Island Sound culminates into an otherworldly event, but unlike the Spielberg movies of the ’80s, it’s hard to know whether it’ll lead to better things for it’s heroes.
 (Yannick Belzil)

-Apart from a brief dalliance with Dragonball Z as a kid, I’ve never really been one to fall for the nerdier side of Japanese pop culture (I suppose if you count mustache jazz from the 70s, then you can out me as a liar and a con artist).
-Perhaps that makes me an unlikely audience for Wotakoi: Love is Hard For Otaku, an aggressively kawaii rom-com adapted from a popular manga and subsequent anime series.
-But based on a cursory bit of research, it seems that most otaku and Wotakoi fans actually hated this adaptation, which loops in elements of La La Land and Scott Pligrim Vs. The World in its loud, kaleidoscopic vision.
+Apart from a brief dalliance with Dragonball Z as a kid, I’ve never really been one to fall for the nerdier side of Japanese pop culture (I suppose if you count moustache jazz from the ’70s, then you can out me as a liar and a con artist).
+Perhaps that makes me an unlikely audience for Wotakoi: Love Is Hard for Otaku, an aggressively kawaii rom-com adapted from a popular manga and subsequent anime series.
+But based on a cursory bit of research, it seems that most otaku and Wotakoi fans actually hated this adaptation, which loops in elements of La La Land and Scott Pilgrim vs. the World in its loud, kaleidoscopic vision.

 Narumi (Mitsuki Takahaka) is a diehard otaku who hides her true identity at her new job, fearing that it may cause her to be taken less seriously by her coworkers.
 Alas, one of those coworkers is her old friend Hirotaka (Kento Yamazaki), himself a game otaku; Hirotaka is pretty confident in his own standing as an otaku and seems better suited to hiding it, which Narumi finds rather impressive – doubly so when they fall in love.
 Hirotaka, however, finds it difficult to navigate Narumi’s pervasive otaku fandom because, as the title so astutely points out, love is hard for otaku.